drupal-graphql/graphql/doc/advanced/composable-schemas.md

 ## Register a new Schema Extension

-A new schema extension can be inserted inside a new module so that it can extend a given schema (in the example bellow the schema `example`) with new fields and types.
+A new schema extension can be inserted inside a new module so that it can extend a given schema (in the example below the schema `example`) with new fields and types.
 The `schema` key will tell which schema to attach these types to and the `id` key will be used to tell which files to pick up from when generating the schema.

 ```php
 <?php